LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### Relational

+#### AWS RDS:
+  * Autoscaling when running out of storage
+  * Max read replicas: 5
+  * Read replicas are not equal to a DB
+  * Read replicas cross region/AZ incur $
+  * IAM Auth
+  * Integrates with Secrets Manager
+  * Supports MySQL, MariaDB, Postgres, oracle, aurora, MySQL
+  * Fully customized => MS SQL Server or RDS Custom for Oracle => can use ssh or SSM session manager; full admin access to OS/DB
+  * At rest encryption via KMS
+  * Use SSL for data in transit to ensure secure access
+  * Use permission boundary to control the maximum permissions employees can grant to the IAM principals (eg: to avoid dropped/deleted tables)
+  * Multi-AZ:
+    * Can be set at creation or live
+    * Synchronous replication, at least 2 AZs in region, while Read replicas => asynchronous replication can be in an AZ, cross-AZ or cross Region

 #### RDS Autoscaling:
   * Supports all RDS
   * Max storage threshold is the threshold you set for the auto scaling the DB instance